plotly/de-deploy/README.md

 ```

 ## Usage with a monorepo
-This Action can be used with a monorepo by constructing a matrix of changed applications and passing that matrix to `de5-deploy`.
+This Action can be used with a monorepo by constructing a matrix of changed applications and passing that matrix to `de-deploy`.

 Notice the `find_changed_apps` job, which will find all app names (i.e. directories) and filter by directories changed in the most recent commit which do not appear in a helperfile specifying apps to ignore on deploy (by default `.deployignore`.)

-Each app name is then passed to `de5-deploy` as a matrix.
+Each app name is then passed to `de-deploy` as a matrix.

 ```yml
 name: Production deploy